vijay-varadarajan/Aerodrome-Lookup-Service/README.md

 When the credentials of one row match with entered credentials, the login is considered valid.

+The algorithms used for encryption and decryption of the password were written by myself and though the algorithms are simple, they are effective in encrypting and decrypting the passwords.

 The voice characteristics of the audio are set in **_voice.py_** and the function say is defined in the same file.
 This function contains the code that outputs the audio for whichever text is given as argument.

 ```python